scrapinghub/web-poet/docs/intro/overrides.rst

 Suppose that the use case from the previous section has changed wherein a subset of :class:`~.OverrideRule` would be used.
-This could be achieved by using the :meth:`~.PageObjectRegistry.search_overrides` method allows for convenient selection of a subset of rules from the ``default_registry``.
+This could be achieved by using the :meth:`~.PageObjectRegistry.search_overrides` method which allows for convenient selection of a subset of rules from the ``default_registry``.

 Here's an example of how you could manually select the rules using the